 Those aren’t the instructions we’ve been given at all.

 In the Parable of the Talents, a wealthy man entrusts three servants with his stuff, goes on a long journey, and then returns to see how they did.
 One servant got the instructions wrong.
-He hid what was entrusted to him and then returned it to his master.
-He hadn’t lost or broken any of it.
+He hid what was entrusted to him out of fear and then returned it to his master.
+He didn’t lose or break any of it, but he didn’t do anything productive with it either.
 For his efforts, or lack thereof, he received a harsh rebuke.

 The other two servants were different.
 They turned what had been entrusted to them into something more.
 For their efforts, they received strong words of affirmation.
-Oh, and on top of that, the master then entrusted them with more stuff.
+And then the master entrusted them with more to manage.

 Of course, the master represents God; the servants represent us.

-We weren’t designed to destruct – to use stuff up.
-We were designed to construct – to create, build, make something more of what has been entrusted to us.
+We weren’t designed to use stuff up.
+We were designed to create, build, and make something more of what has been entrusted to us.

 What is that something more?

-Modern day happiness researchers who think they’ve stumbled on some new discovery have only discovered what the Bible has taught for thousands of years.
-Of course, the Bible gets a bit more specific.
-It says we were designed to live not just for something more, but for someone more – God.
+The Bible says we were designed to live not just for something more, but for someone more – God.
 So, the first purpose of money is to use it in ways that glorify God.